tobeybill/TISATAFL/report/Report.md

 ## Overpayment Predictions

-Once we fit the models to the training data set, we used them to predict compensation for our holdout data.
-That provided us with a predicted compensation.
-We used this variable to create an overpayment variable.
+After fitting our models to the training set we predicted compensation on out holdout data.
+After getting our predicted compensations we created the our overcompensation variable.

 Overpayment = Actual Pay / Predicted Pay